iamvery/testing-workshop/doc/WORKSHOP.md

-Run the the new spec.
+Run the new spec.
 What do you expect will happen?

 ```
 $ bin/rspec